CoderdojoAthlone/coderdojoathlone.github.io/_posts/en/resources/2019-09-20-electronic-ultrasonic-sensor-arduino.md

 #### HC-SR04 Timing diagram

-* The circuit needs to supply a short 10uS pulse to the trigger input to start the ranging, and then the module will send out an 8 cycle burst of ultrasound at 40 kHz and raise its echo.
+* The circuit needs to supply a short 10uS pulse to the trigger input to start the ranging, and then the module will send out an 8 cycle burst of ultrasound at 40 kHz.

-* The Echo is avdistance object that is pulse width and the range in proportion .You can calculate the range through the time interval between sending trigger signal and receiving echo signal.
-Formula: uS / 58 = centimeters or uS / 148 =inch; or: the range = high level time * velocity (340M/S) / 2; we suggest to use over 60ms measurement cycle, in order to prevent trigger signal to the echo signal.
+* The signal emitted hits the target object and is reflected back to the sensor.
+Ultrasonic Sensors measure the distance to the target by measuring the time between the emission and reception.

 <img class="img-fluid" src="{{'assets/posts/2019-09-20-arduino-ultrasonic-sensor/ultrasonic-timing-diagram.png' | relative_url}}"/>